“This is Jim Rockford. At the tone leave your name and message. I’ll get back to you.”

 Rockford has been sent to Newark to dig up information on Mark Chalmers, the guy who owned the fancy tennis club.

 After getting kicked out of the poker game and having to leave his considerable winnings on the table, Rockford goes back to his very cheap motel room.
 For a rich man who literally pleaded with Rockford to stay on the case, Jameson is being extremely tight-fisted with the per diems.

-In what is fast becoming a theme to this episode, when Rockford returns to his Newark motel room, two men are waiting for him.
-They announce that they’re from the “Chamber of Commerce,” and they’ve already searched everything, including his underwear.
+In what is fast becoming a theme to this episode, when Rockford returns to his Newark motel room, two men are there waiting for him.
+They announce that they’re from the “Chamber of Commerce,” and that they’ve already searched everything, including his underwear.
 The first guy does all the talking.
-He’s not unlike Gene Hackman in the French Connection, wearing a suit and smiling a lot, but ready to resort to his preferred method of communication, violence, at any moment.
+He’s not unlike Gene Hackman in the French Connection, wearing a suit and smiling a lot, but ready to resort to his preferred method of communication, the fist, at any moment.
 The other guy sits morosely in a chair, trying to look intimidating, but only managing to look like the ghost from the Ghost and Mrs. Muir.
 Even Jim can’t help but do a double take and laugh at the guy a little.

 The smiling Gene Hackman fella demands to know who Rockford’s client is.
 When Rockford refuses to disclose Jameson’s identity, smiling Gene exclaims, “You can’t possibly be that stupid!”

 Rockford responds in full honesty that he can be and is.